 Mounting to your fascia board

-Secondly, when attaching to your fascia board, you must consider height limitations, size of the fascia board, and rainwater runoff onto your cover.
-You do not want other roofs draining on to your patio cover.
+Secondly, when attaching to your fascia board, you must consider height limitations, the fascia board’s size, and rainwater runoff onto your cover.
+You do not want other roofs draining onto your patio cover.
 Open top lattice structures do not need to be sloped.

-Height is probably the most crucial consideration when designing your new patio cover, and surely, no one wants a low lying patio cover.
-A fascia board attachment should be a minimum 8’ or more in height.
+Height is probably the most crucial consideration when designing your new patio cover, and surely, no one wants a low-lying patio cover.
+A fascia board attachment should be a minimum of 8’ or more in height.
 The fascia board should be a minimum size of 2” x 8” to accept the aluminum patio cover rafters, Hanger, or ledger.
-Attaching your cover directly to your home’s fascia without considerations of rainwater from other roofs can overload the system, which causes leaks.
+Attaching your cover directly to your home’s fascia without considering rainwater from other roofs can overload the system, which causes leaks.
 Here is a link: Our Blog post about leaking patio covers

 Mounting to your rooftop

 And finally, roof mounts are a great way to get an extra foot or two of height.
-Attaching to your existing homes roof through your asphalt tiles with L brackets makes for a more comfortable and less costly option.
+Attaching your existing home’s roof through your asphalt tiles with L brackets makes for a more comfortable and less costly option.
 There is no need to pull back your roof tiles from your roof, as you would do with concrete shingles.
-Nevertheless, there are many other customized options available depending on the unique layout of your home’s exterior, and we specialize in and all of them.
+Nevertheless, there are many other customized options available depending on your home’s exterior’s unique layout, and we specialize in and all of them.